Diversity Fellowship Program

 According to CCM Interim Dean bruce mcclung, “The Chautauqua Institution partnership provides the opportunity for our fellows to continue playing alongside and being mentored by professional musicians during the summer months, thereby enhancing the experience-based education that is at the heart of the Cincinnati Diversity Fellowship program.”

-Born in Havana, Cuba, violinist Yan Izquierdo enjoys an interdisciplinary, cross-genre music career.
-He has extensive performance experience throughout the United States, Canada, Mexico and Spain.
-As a soloist, he has appeared with the Charleston Symphony Orchestra and the College of Charleston Orchestra.
-In 2010, he played the national anthem for the NCAA NIT College Basketball Finals game at Madison Square Garden.
-He has attended the Aspen Music Festival and performed at Spoleto USA with members of the Charleston Symphony Orchestra.
-He was the winner of the 2004 South Carolina MTNA Young Artist Performance Competition in the strings category.
+Born in Havana, Cuba, violinist Yan Izquierdo enjoys a multifaceted, cross-genre music career with extensive performance experience throughout North America and Europe.
+As a soloist, he has appeared with the Charleston Symphony Orchestra, the Miami University Symphony Orchestra and the College of Charleston Orchestra.
+He has attended the Aspen Music Festival, Le Domain Forget, and performed at Piccolo Spoleto with members of the Charleston Symphony Orchestra.
+He was a featured national anthem performer during an NCAA National Invitation Tournament finals game at Madison Square Garden.

-As an orchestral musician, he has performed with the Charleston Symphony Orchestra, the Chamber Orchestra of New York, the Philharmonic Orchestra of the Americas and Symphony in C, with notable appearances at Carnegie Hall, David Geffen Hall, Kimmel Center, Kennedy Center and Meyerson Symphony Center.
-He participated in the Philharmonic Orchestra of the Americas’ “Music Without Borders” North American concert tour, which included educational outreach programs with youth symphonies in Mexico City, culminating in a joint concert televised by the Televisa network.
+As an orchestral musician, he has performed with the Cincinnati Symphony Orchestra, San Diego Symphony Orchestra, Columbus Symphony Orchestra, Charleston Symphony Orchestra, the Chamber Orchestra of New York, and the Philharmonic Orchestra of the Americas, with notable appearances at Carnegie Hall, David Geffen Hall, Kimmel Center, Kennedy Center and Meyerson Symphony Center.
+He participated in the Philharmonic Orchestra of the Americas “Music Without Borders” North American concert tour, which included educational programs with youth symphonies in Mexico City, culminating in a joint concert televised by the Televisa network.

-Equally, at home in non-classical genres, Izquierdo has appeared with Grammy Award-winning Bluegrass artist Ricky Skaggs, as well as Clay Aiken and Anne Murray.
-He was a founding member of Shayna and the Catch, acting as a songwriter, violinist, mandolinist and backing vocalist.
+Equally at home in non-classical styles, he was a founding member of Shayna and the Catch, acting as a songwriter, violinist, mandolinist and backing vocalist.
 The band toured extensively throughout the United States and Canada, including appearances at SXSW, CMJ Music Marathon, Summerfest and Times Square New Year’s Eve Celebration.
-His songs have been featured in TV and film, including an international Ford Edge commercial campaign.
+His songs have been featured on CSI: NY, The Real World and an international Ford commercial campaign.